TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ Wenhang Bao (wb2304)
 	+ Chang Liu (cl3388)

 + Project summary: This project is the last project of Applied Data Science.
 The objective is to generate a melody with RNN-LSTM model, with or without specifying the starting part of the wanted melody.
+With this machine, we can produce infinite number of musics.
+This could be as amazing as afa go if we have high quality music data. (**Doubt?** After hearing the generated songs you will **not!**)

 	+ __Data Form:__

 		+ ABC notation is our input.
 It's a shorthand form of musical notation, which uses the letters A through G to represent the given notes, with other elements used to place added value on these - sharp, flat, the length of the note, key, ornamentation.
 To know more about [ABC notation](https://en.wikipedia.org/wiki/ABC_notation).
 A typical ABC notation is like: